jinghuazhao/Caprion/README.md

 ## 7. Variant identification

 An iterative merging scheme is employed; the HLA region is simplified but will be specifically handled.
-Somewhat paradoxically, forest plots are also obtained here.
+Somewhat paradoxically, forest plots are also obtained here[^metal].

 ## 8. HLA imputation[^HLA]